remacs/remacs/README.md

-       Fnumberp(object), // the signature of the wrapper function Snumberp, // the name of the struct that describes our function numberp, // the rust function we want to call 1, 1, // min and max number of arguments ptr::null(), // our function is not interactive
+       Fnumberp(object), // the signature of the wrapper function Snumberp, // the name of the struct that describes our function numberp, // the rust function we want to call 1, // minimum number of arguments
+       ptr::null(), // our function is not interactive
        // docstring, the last line ensures that *Help* shows the
        // correct calling convention